-For assistance finding a qualified technician, please visit our Service Company Locator at truemfg.com/support/service-locator.
+For assistance locating a refrigeration service technician in your area for installation, servicing or maintenance, please visit our Service Company Locator at truemfg.com/support/service-locator.
 TRUE is solely the appliance manufacturer and is not responsible for installation.

 The appliance owner is responsible for proper installation and maintaining the appliance as described in this document.
 Routine care and maintenance procedures are not covered by TRUE's warranty.